nemo0622/pokeemerald-expansion/README.md

 ### Graphics
 - Tilesets:
-    - Most basic overworld sprites purchased from Zaebucca and Arex on itch.io
+    - Most basic overworld sprites purchased from Anima_nel and Zaebucca on itch.io
     - Pokémon Center, Mart, and Gym Buildings by TrainerDX
     - Some GBC-style default houses by TrainerDX
     - Broken pillar tiles by Hek-el-Grande on DeviantArt